Home

 Research Overview

-We quantify carbon (CO2 and methane) fluxes in Arctic tundra, boreal and urban ecosystems using field measurements, atmospheric concentrations and various modeling tools.
-We investigate surface - atmosphere fluxes of various gases and the ecosystem processes driving these fluxes.
+We investigate surface - atmosphere fluxes of greenhouse gases and air pollutants using field measurements, atmospheric trace gas observations and various modeling tools and the ecosystem processes driving these fluxes.
 Our urban work is hosted on the New York Atmospheric composition and Air Quality (NYAAQ) website.
-Our global approach to quantifying carbon fluxes is explained in the CarbonFOX project.
+We focus on carbon (CO2 and methane) fluxes for our Arctic tundra and Boreal ecosystems.
+Our global approach to quantifying carbon fluxes is explained in the CarbonFOX project and more recently through collaborations with the MethaneSAT mission.

 Recent News